 i.
 John 3:20 explains it this way: For everyone practicing evil hates the light and does not come to the light, lest his deeds should be exposed.

 ii.
 This means that the man David had in mind is not an atheist for primarily intellectual reasons.
 “Honest intellectual agnosticism does not necessarily produce immorality; dishonest emotional atheism always does.”
 (Morgan)

 iii.
-It means that when we speak with one who denies God, we should not only – or even primarily – speak to their head, but also to their heart.
-“Let the preacher aim at the heart, and preach the all conquering love of Jesus, and he will by God’s grace win more doubters to the faith of the gospel than any hundred of the best reasoners who only direct their arguments to the head.”
+When we speak with one who denies God, we should not only – or even primarily – speak to his head, but also to his heart.
+“Let the preacher aim at the heart, and preach the all-conquering love of Jesus, and he will by God’s grace win more doubters to the faith of the gospel than any hundred of the best reasoners who only direct their arguments to the head.”
 (Spurgeon)

 iv.
 The phrasing of said in his heart also reminds us that it is possible for one to say in his mind that there is a God, yet deny it in his heart and life.
-One may believe in God in theory, yet be a practical atheist in the way they live.
+One may believe in God in theory, yet be a practical atheist in the way he lives.

 v.
 1 Samuel 27:1 tells us what David said in his heart on one occasion: Now I shall perish someday by the hand of Saul.
 There is nothing better for me than that I should speedily escape to the land of the Philistines; and Saul will despair of me, to seek me anymore in any part of Israel.
 So I shall escape out of his hand.”
 Was this not David, in some sense, also denying God and speaking as a fool?